 How much are low-income individuals willing to pay for health insurance, and what are the implications for insurance markets?
 Using administrative data from Massachusetts' subsidized insurance exchange, we exploit discontinuities in the subsidy schedule to estimate willingness to pay and costs of insurance among low-income adults.
 As subsidies decline, insurance take-up falls rapidly, dropping about 25% for each $40 increase in monthly enrollee premiums.
 Marginal enrollees tend to be lower-cost, consistent with adverse selection into insurance.
 But across the entire distribution we can observe – approximately the bottom 70% of the willingness to pay distribution – enrollee willingness to pay is always less than half of own expected costs that they impose on the insurer.
 As a result, we estimate that take-up will be highly incomplete even with generous subsidies: if enrollee premiums were 25% of insurers' average costs, at most half of potential enrollees would buy insurance; even premiums subsidized to 10% of average costs would still leave at least 20% uninsured.
 We suggest an important role for uncompensated care for the uninsured in explaining these findings and explore normative implications.

-Revealed-preference measures of willingness to pay capture the value of insurance only against the risk that remains when choosing insurance.
-This paper provides a method to translate observed market WTP and cost curves into an ex-ante value of insurance that can analyze the impact of insurance market policies on ex-ante expected utility, including the value of insurance against any risk realized prior to choosing insurance.
-The method uses market demand and cost curves, combined with an estimate of the difference in marginal utilities between insured and uninsured.
-I provide conditions under which the difference in marginal utilities can be estimated using market demand and cost curves combined with a measure of risk aversion.
-Applying the approach to previous literature, I estimate higher values of subsidies and mandates than previous approaches that measure market surplus or “deadweight loss”.
+Revealed-preference measures of willingness to pay (WTP) capture the value of insurance only against the risk that remains when choosing insurance.
+This paper provides a method to translate observed market WTP and cost curves into an ex-ante value of insurance that can analyze the impact of insurance market policies on ex-ante expected utility.
+The key additional statistic required is the difference in marginal utilities between insured and uninsured, which generally requires an estimate of risk aversion.
+Applying the approach to previous literature, I estimate higher values of subsidies and mandates relative to methods based market surplus or "deadweight loss".